 Joel Roston is a composer, producer, guitar player, and teacher living in Boston, MA.

 Among numerous commercials, independent videos, web-originals, and films, Joel composed, performed and recorded the score for the independent television comedy “Sharing,” which, in 2015, was picked up for pilot-production by NBC.
-He also co-composed music for the Dwight D. Eisenhower Memorial.
+He scored the 2017 PBS American Experience short “The Turner Diaries: A Call to Action,” co-composed music for the Dwight D. Eisenhower Memorial with award-winning composer John Kusiak, and contributed orchestrations/arrangements and prepared scores for the films “Uncle Nick” and PBS’s “The Battle of Chosin.”

-He has written music for a number of ensembles including Boston Nonet, The Brooklyn Brass, Till By Turning, Evan Ziporyn’s Critical Band, Dedham Country Day School, and Duo Orfeo, as well as several compositions for the solo classical guitar.
+He has written music for a number of ensembles including Boston Nonet, Brooklyn Brass, Till By Turning, Evan Ziporyn’s Critical Band, Dedham Country Day School, and Duo Orfeo, as well as several compositions for the solo classical and electric guitar.

 Joel has played in, composed for, and toured with his own bands, Big Bear and Beautiful Weekend, as well as other projects including Tyondai Braxton’s Wordless Music Group, Man Forever, Evan Ziporyn’s Critical Band, MIT’s Balinese Gamelan ensemble Gamelan Galak Tika, Glenn Branca’s 100-guitar ensemble for “Symphony No. 13 Hallucination City,” and Kevin Micka’s Animal Hospital Ensemble.
 He has also had the pleasure of working with the LA Philharmonic, the BBC Symphony Orchestra, and the The London Sinfonietta.